KidPudel/Iggy-s-Vault/gamedev/unity/Scene Management in Unity.md

 - If you load a scene that also has a GameManager, now you have two
 - You need extra singleton logic to prevent duplicates
 - No clean way to "reset" the game without restarting
-- Hard to debug â€” you can't see this hidden scene easily
+- Hard to debug , you can't see this hidden scene easily

 ---